Tyrannosaurus: Diet and feeding behavior

-A skeleton of the hadrosaurid Edmontosaurus annectens has been described from Montana with healed tyrannosaur-inflicted damage on its tail vertebrae.
-The fact that the damage seems to have healed suggests that the Edmontosaurus survived a tyrannosaur's attack on a living target, i.e. the tyrannosaur had attempted active predation.
-Despite the consensus that the tail bites were caused by Tyrannosaurus, there has been some evidence to show that they might have been created by other factors.
-For example, a 2014 study suggested that the tail injuries might have been due to Edmontosaurus individuals stepping on each other, while another study in 2020 backs up the hypothesis that biomechanical stress is the cause for the tail injuries.
+There is at least one and possibly two fossil specimens of the hadrosaur Edmontosaurus annectens with healed caudal injuries caused by Tyrannosaurus bites made while the herbivore was alive.
+One pair of Edmontosaurus caudal (tail) vertebrae has the tip of an adult Tyrannosaurus tooth embedded in the bone, with evidence of new bone growth that wrapped around the tooth, showing that this individual had also survived a Tyrannosaurus attack.
+Another specimen of Edmontosaurus (in some newspapers it was misidentified as Hadrosaurus) from Montana showed healed supposed tyrannosaur-inflicted damage on its tail vertebrae where some of its caudal neural spines was mutilated; however, in this case the damage is ambiguous and not directly attributable to Tyrannosaurus.
 There is also evidence for an aggressive interaction between a Triceratops and a Tyrannosaurus in the form of partially healed tyrannosaur tooth marks on a Triceratops brow horn and squamosal (a bone of the neck frill); the bitten horn is also broken, with new bone growth after the break.
 It is not known what the exact nature of the interaction was, though: either animal could have been the aggressor.
 Since the Triceratops wounds healed, it is most likely that the Triceratops survived the encounter and managed to overcome the Tyrannosaurus.
 In a battle against a bull Triceratops, the Triceratops would likely defend itself by inflicting fatal wounds to the Tyrannosaurus using its sharp horns.
 Studies of Sue found a broken and healed fibula and tail vertebrae, scarred facial bones and a tooth from another Tyrannosaurus embedded in a neck vertebra, providing evidence for aggressive behavior.
-Studies on hadrosaur vertebrae from the Hell Creek Formation that were punctured by the teeth of what appears to be a late-stage juvenile Tyrannosaurus indicate that despite lacking the bone-crushing adaptations of the adults, young individuals were still capable of using the same bone-puncturing feeding technique as their adult counterparts.